-Smoked turkey will forever change your outlook on this classic Thanksgiving entree.
+This smoked turkey recipe will forever change your outlook on this classic Thanksgiving entree.
 Free up your oven for the side dishes and smoke your turkey instead!

 Turkey wasn’t necessarily bad…. it just wasn’t all that special to me.
 It was like weird tasting chicken that was always a bit dry.
 And on Thanksgiving, there are like 20 other options of food to pile on my plate, so why waste time with a meat that didn’t really do anything for me?

-However, a couple of years ago I decided to attempt brining and smoking the turkey for Thanksgiving.
+However, a couple of years ago I decided to attempt brining and smoking a whole turkey for Thanksgiving.
 Two words: game changer.

 Note: Some of the links in this article may be affiliate links.
 This doesn’t cost you any more than normal.
 Read our disclaimer for more info.